Kunlong1994/lab3/Lab-05.md

 1. Open the laser cutter template file for the [useless box](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/uselessbox.ai) in your vector editing program.
 1. Modify the vector drawing to have a personal touch, and holes for the servo mount, switch, and Arduino wires.
 Make sure the all lines that you want the printer to recognize are 0.001pt thick and the proper color (black for cutting).
 Save your file.
 BONUS: include lines or images that you don't plan to cut all the way through to experiment with etching.
 1. To laser cut, open your modified file in Adobe Illustrator on the lab’s computer.
 Look around the laser cutting room for instructions, reference sheets, and scrap materials.
 The step by step instructions are attached on the suction system to the left of the computer.
-1. Keeping in mind Niti's safety instructions, follow the instructions to cut:
+1. Keeping in mind Niti's safety instructions, follow the instructions to cut (these are summarized for our purposes):
     * Load the machine with the 5/32" thick cardboard we provided.
 If the material is bent, tape the ends using duct tape to the sides of the printing bed to make it as flat as possible.
     * Disable X/Y.
     *  Move the laser to its starting position on top left corner of the material.